-22. The report of the GFSR is still under review by the Ministry of Finance.
-There has also been no additional update with regard to the border entry form for incoming passengers.
-Accordingly, the Examiners' recommendations with regard to SR. IX are still outstanding.
+21. The report of the GFSR which was noted as being under review by the Ministry of Finance in the fourth FUR has been accepted by the Ministry of Finance with regard to implementation measures for SR. IX.
+In this regard, the Ministry has requested that the GFSR provide draft legislation to give effect to its recommendations.
+A legal subcommittee of the GFSR has commenced work on preparing the draft legislation.
+There has been no additional update with regard to the border entry form for incoming passengers or the issue of collecting, collating and analysing declarations of cross border transportation of cash or negotiable instruments.
+Accordingly, the Examiners' recommendations with regard to SR. IX remain outstanding.